PANIC BUTTON | SEASON 3

 COLLEEN McCARTY,ESQ.

-Colleen McCarty is an attorney and life-long advocate of a more just system.
+Colleen McCarty is an attorney and life-long Oklahoman.
 In 2017, McCarty went back to the University of Tulsa College of Law to attend law school (JD ‘20).
+She served as an Articles Submission Editor on the Tulsa Law Review.

 SUBSCRIBE NOW WHEREVER YOU GET YOUR PODCASTS: